DLBPointon/book-reading-list/README.md

 It can consist of:
 - `Name`: name of the series
 - `Subtype` (happy to change this to something more suiting): name of subseries
-- `Position`: position of series in Universe, this is needed more when there is a `Subtype`
+- `Position`: position of series in Universe, this is needed more when there is a `Subtype`.
 - `Database`: Collection of information that could be used to confirm series positioning.

 This way we can have: